Be a confident soul connected Modern Witch every day

 A Witch, by my definition is someone who is wise to the workings of the universe, energy frequency and other dimensions and is bold enough to leverage this knowledge to their advantage and often also offer it to the benefit of those who ask.

 Asking can be done through ritual invoking mineral, plant, animal, elemental, celestial and/or spiritual connection and assistance however it is not imperative.
-Simple ritual involving the physical, mental, emotional and spiritual levels of the individual are also employed.
+Simple self-awareness techniques involving the physical, mental, emotional and spiritual levels of the individual are also employed.